Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs: Nehari manifold optimization method (NMOM)

-Since the Nehari manifold $\mathcal{N}$ lacks linear algebraic structures, the standard linear iterative scheme of the line-search methods is infeasible.
-Denote the {\em tangent bundle} of the Nehari manifold $\mathcal{N}$ as $T\mathcal{N} := \bigcup_{u\in \mathcal{N}}\{(u,\xi)\left|\right.$ $ \xi \in T_u\mathcal{N}\}$.
-The {\em retraction}, a vital concept for the construction of the iterative scheme in our algorithm framework, is defined as follows.
-Actually, it is an extension of classical retractions in the finite-dimensional Riemannian optimization \cite{2008Optimization,boumal2023intromanifolds} to guarantee each iteration point staying on the Nehari manifold $\mathcal{N}$.
+Since the Nehari manifold $\mathcal{N}$ lacks linear algebraic structures, the standard linear iterative scheme of the line-search methods in vector spaces, i.e., $ u_{n+1} = u_n +\alpha_n d_n$, is infeasible, where $\alpha_n >0$ is the step-size and $d_n $ is the search direction.
+Therefore, the {\em retraction}, a vital concept for the construction of the iterative scheme in our algorithm framework, is introduced.
+Actually, it is an extension of classical retractions in the finite-dimensional Riemannian optimization \cite{2008Optimization,boumal2023intromanifolds} to guarantee each iterative point staying on the Nehari manifold $\mathcal{N}$.Denote the {\em tangent bundle} of the Nehari manifold $\mathcal{N}$ as $T\mathcal{N} := \bigcup_{u\in \mathcal{N}}\{(u,\xi)\left|\right.$ $ \xi \in T_u\mathcal{N}\}$, the retraction is defined as follows.